rack/rack-attack/README.md

 If a request is blacklisted or throttled, the response is a very simple Rack response.
 A single typical ruby web server thread can block several hundred requests per second.

-If you need something more efficient but less flexible than Rack::Attack, check out `iptables` and nginx's [limit_zone module](http://wiki.nginx.org/HttpLimitZoneModule).
+Rack::Attack complements tools like `iptables` and nginx's [limit_zone module](http://wiki.nginx.org/HttpLimitZoneModule).

 ## Motivation